-Window bars are a common burglary preventative measure, especially for basements which are located on street level and the area of the house which is most prone to break-ins.
-If bars become damaged for any reason, they may need to be replaces.
+Window bars are a common burglary preventative measure, especially for basements that are located on street level and the area of the house which is most prone to break-ins.
+If bars become damaged for any reason, they may need to be replaced.
 Fortunately, removing and replacing window bars is neither a particularly expensive nor challenging job.

 The project does need to be done with care; however, since the bars will be firmly attached to the masonry and deeply rooted, it is easy to damage the masonry by mistake.
 Remember that window bars are installed in such a way that they are not easy to remove, otherwise thieves could simply remove them themselves.

 Thoroughly inspect the frame of the window to determine how the existing bars are installed.
 Burglar bars are normally attached using one-way screws which are over 4-inches long.
 Use a special removal tool at your local hardware store designed for the job.

 Measure the screw heads which are fixed to the bars to determine the exact size of the tools that you need to remove them.
 If you cannot find a removal tool, then the job can be a bit more complicated and you may need to use an electric grinder.